sjerrietukkel/functional-programming/README.md

 ![sketch](images/sketch_d3.png)

 ### Conclusion
-Man o man, these weeks were exhausting.
-Connecting with the was a challenge, understanding the api was even worse.
-Without the help of my classmates i'd probably still trying to connect.
+Understanding the API was a challenge, it had a lot of restrictions and a lot of the data it returned was dirty as hell.I am however proud of my end result.
+The first time I lost a lot of time coming up with a solid concept (which I threw away for the resit) and expierenced a lot of difficulities regarding the data.
+This time around it went a lot smoother thanks to the Gissa scraper and a more executable concept.
 <br>
-After working in Observable I concluded it wasn't what I needed, so started following tutorials that in the end only made it more challenging to create what I had envisioned.
-I choose a not to difficult concept so I could at least show something, and that failed.
+I got the hang of D3, and while it isn't always clear what you have to do or how (looking at you Observable) I did enjoy it alot and want to continue learning it.

 ### Plan of Action